Learning how to grow dragon fruit is really not that hard! Dragon fruit is a cactus that is actually quite adaptive to its environment.

 Dragon fruit recipes

+There are many ways to use dragon fruit including sauces, salads, and smoothies, but it’s also quite good sliced in half and eaten out of its skin with a spoon.
+Truly, eating your dragon fruit is the best part of growing it.
 A chilled fruit tastes much better, in my opinion.
-Slice your fruit in half and eat it out of its shell with a spoon.
+Slice your fruit in half and eat it out of its shell like a bowl of ice cream.
 So amazingly delicious!

 Hi,